Lumiwarum/University-access-system/README.md

 8. emergency situation example

 In guest example I show how admins can provide new level of access to specific person.
+Edit: now guest is a special type of persons, that have a blue level of access.

 In admin features I show what will happen if non-admin will try to use setters, also shows another example of admins feature of changing information.

 In special information I show which specific information you can get from a user and how it can be changed.

+In examples with special access to the room I provide a few examples how admins can give acceess for some person to a praticular room without changing their access level

 Everything is printed in the console.